rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 ## Introduction

-I was recently assigned to update a fine-tuned retrieval model running on the Triton Inference Server.
+I was recently tasked with updating a fine-tuned retrieval model deployed on the Triton Inference Server.
-The model was underperforming, and the customer required lower latency and a higher requests-per-second (RPS) rate.
+The model was underperforming, and the customer needed lower latency and a higher requests-per-second (RPS) rate.
-The initial deployment used pure PyTorch, so I needed to convert the model to ONNX and apply some optimisations.
+Since the deployment was written in pure PyTorch, which isn’t the most efficient solution for production, optimization was necessary.
-It was an interesting journey, so I thought I'd share my experience.
+The process turned out to be quite an interesting journey, so I wanted to share my experience.

-You can ask a question.
-Why do we use a special inference server instead of just packing a model to FastAPI Service?
+You might wonder why we use a specialized inference server instead of simply deploying the model in a FastAPI service.
+There are several reasons for this.

-Well, there are quite a few reasons.
-First and foremost, FastAPI isn't developed to be a solution for deploying machine learning models.
+First, FastAPI is not designed specifically for deploying machine learning models;
-FastAPI is best at what is was meant for: high-load backend services with easy-to-hard business logic.
-Secondly, FastAPI doesn't provide resources control such as GPU utilisation which is essential to ML models performance.
+its strength lies in handling high-load backend services with varying levels of business logic complexity.

+Second, FastAPI lacks resource management features like GPU utilization, which is crucial for the performance of ML models.
-Last but not least, if you need advanced optimizations such as dynamic batching, caching and i/o-binding you need to write them from scratch.
-Triton Inference Server is designed to be efficient where FastAPI isn't meant to and to provide a fine-grained control of all of your computing power in a most effective way.
+Additionally, advanced optimizations such as dynamic batching, caching, and I/O binding would need to be implemented manually in FastAPI.
+In contrast, Triton Inference Server is built specifically for these tasks, providing efficient use of computational resources and fine-grained control over your infrastructure.

 ## Overview